ibm-cloud-docs/cloud-databases/db-version-policy.md

 When a major version is deprecated, a six-month transition window is opened for current users of the deprecated version.

 At the beginning of the period, we seek to contact users affected by the deprecation.
-During the six month transition window, users are able to initiate an upgrade to a supported major version.
+During the six-month transition window, users are able to initiate an upgrade to a supported major version.
 Existing deployments will continue to run as normal.

 Restoration of existing databases into new deployments of the deprecated major version is available during the six month deprecation, although we recommend upgrading to a non-deprecated major version as soon as possible.
 {: .tip}